-- expenses incurred to conduct the necessary preclinical studies and clinical trials required to obtain regulatory approval; - expenses incurred under agreements with CROs that are primarily engaged in the oversight and conduct of our clinical trials, preclinical studies and drug discovery efforts and contract manufacturers that are primarily engaged to provide preclinical and clinical drug substance and product for our research and development programs; - other costs related to acquiring and manufacturing materials in connection with our drug discovery efforts and preclinical studies and clinical trial materials, including manufacturing validation batches; - costs related to investigative sites and consultants that conduct our clinical trials, preclinical studies and other scientific development services; - employee-related expenses, including salaries and benefits, travel and stock-based compensation expense for employees engaged in research and development functions; - · costs related to compliance with regulatory requirements; and - · facilities-related costs, depreciation and other expenses, which include rent and utilities.
+- · expenses incurred to conduct the necessary preclinical studies and clinical trials required to obtain regulatory approval; - expenses incurred under agreements with CROs that are primarily engaged in the oversight and conduct of our clinical trials, preclinical studies and drug discovery efforts and contract manufacturers that are primarily engaged to provide preclinical and clinical drug substance and product for our research and development programs; - other costs related to acquiring and manufacturing materials in connection with our drug discovery efforts and preclinical studies and clinical trial materials, including manufacturing validation batches; - costs related to investigative sites and consultants that conduct our clinical trials, preclinical studies and other scientific development services; - employee-related expenses, including salaries and benefits, travel and stock-based compensation expense for employees engaged in research and development functions; - costs related to compliance with regulatory requirements; and - facilities-related costs, depreciation and other expenses, which include rent and utilities.

-We recognize external development costs based on an evaluation of the progress to completion of specific tasks using information provided to us by service providers.
-This process involves reviewing open contracts and purchase orders, communicating with personnel to identify services thathave been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual costs.
+We recognize external development costs based on an evaluation of the progress to completion of specific tasks using information provided to us byservice providers.
+This process involves reviewing open contracts and purchase orders, communicating with personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual costs.
 Any nonrefundable advance payments that we make for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
 Such amounts are expensed as the related goods are delivered or the related services are performed, or until it is no longer expected that the goods will be delivered, or the services rendered, at which point the net remainder is expensed.

 We continue to work with related parties for the advancement of our research and development programs, including for manufacturing, quality control, testing, validation, and supply services.
-While this related party work has significantly diminished over the last year, and we expect this trend to continue, we are still reliant on UBIA to provide certain manufacturing-related and prior-conducted clinical data that will be needed for inclusion in our regulatory applications for UB-612.
-During the three months ended March 31, 2023 and 2022, related party expenses were approximately 3.3% and 6.8% of our research and development expenses, respectively.
+While this related party work has significantly diminished over the last year, and we expect this trend to continue, we are still reliant on UBIA to provide certain manufacturing-related and prior -conducted clinical data that will be needed for inclusion in our regulatory applications for UB-612.
+During the six months ended June 30, 2023 and 2022, related party expenses were approximately 1.8% and 5.4% of our research and development expenses, respectively.

-Where appropriate, we allocate our third-party research and development expenses on a program-by-program basis.
-These expenses primarily relate to outside consultants, CROs, contract manufacturers and research laboratories in connection with pre-clinical development, process development, manufacturing and clinical development activities.
-We do not allocate our internal costs, such as employee costs, costs associated with our discovery efforts, laboratory supplies and facilities, including depreciation or other indirect costs, to specific programs because these costs often relate to platform development, to multiple programs simultaneously or to discovery of new programs, and any such allocation would necessarily involve significant estimates and judgments and, accordingly, would be imprecise.
+Where appropriate, we allocate certain external research and development expenses on a program-by-program basis.
+These expenses primarily relate to third-party clinical development services (such as those provided by clinical research organizations and research laboratories), manufacturing expenses, and consulting and other professional services expenses.
+The Company's major programs are in the areas of Neurodegenerative Disease, Chronic Disease and Infectious Disease.
+Other programs include Platform development activities and preclinical research.
+We do not allocate our internal research and development expenses and certain external research and development expenses, such as personnel expenses, facility costs, laboratory materials and equipment costs, and travel and entertainment expenses related to research and development activities, to specific programs because, for example, our research and development personnel work across programs, and programs share common facilities, laboratory materials, and equipment, and any such allocation would necessarily involve significant estimates and judgments and, accordingly, would be imprecise.
 When we refer to the research and development expenses associated with a specific program, these refer exclusively to the allocated third-party expenses associated with that product candidate.
 All other research and development costs are referred to as unallocated costs.